Wambyat/Leetcode-stuff/README.md

 # Leetcode programs
-programs ive submitted to leet
+Programs I've submitted to leetcode.

- these programs are unlikely to run as is.

- they are created to be submitted to leetcode's submission thingy
+They are created to be submitted to leetcode's submission portal.